lennoxtr/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-#### Export all modules to an existing file
+#### Export all Modules to an Existing File

 **MSS**

 1. User requests to save all data in the current tracker to an existing file.
-2. User specifies the name of the file to save to, as well as indicating that user wants to overwrite the existing file.
+2. User specifies the path of the file to save to, as well as indicating that user wants to overwrite the existing file.
 3. All modules data in the current tracker is saved to the file.

    Use case ends.